Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 # How to Set Up a Fully Featured Mail Server on Ubuntu 18.04 with iRedMail

-## This guide will be showing you how to use iRedMail to quickly set up a full-featured mail server on Ubuntu 18.04, allowing you to take back control of your email.  :envelope:
+## This guide will be showing you how to use iRedMail to quickly set up a full-featured mail server on Ubuntu 18.04, allowing you to take control of your email.  :envelope:
 ***

 ### Why should I host my own email?
 If your not interested in the myriad of reasons of why you **should** host your own email, feel free to scroll past this and dive into the nitty-gritty.